Non-pluripolar products on vector bundles and Chern--Weil formulae

 Our theory works pretty well for positive (and by extension quasi-positive) singularities, by duality, it can be easily extended to the negative (and quasi-negative) case.
 However, some natural singularities belong to neither class.
 In these cases, we do not possess a satisfactory Hermitian intersection theory.

-Finally, in \cref{sec:specmet}, we introduce two special classes of singularities on a Griffiths positive Hermitian vector bundle $\hat{E}$.
+Next, in \cref{sec:specmet}, we introduce two special classes of singularities on a Griffiths positive Hermitian vector bundle $\hat{E}$.
 The first class is the \emph{full mass} metrics.
 We say $\hat{E}$ has full mass if $\hO(1)$ on $\mathbb{P}E^{\vee}$ has full (non-pluripolar) mass in the sense of \cite{DDNL18fullmass}.
 We will show in \cref{prop:fullmasscrit} that this is equivalent to the condition that $\int_X s_n(\hat{E})$ is equal to the $n$-th Segre number of $E$ if $E$ is nef.
 Here $s_n(\hat{E})=s_n(\hat{E})\cap [X]$.

-The most important feature of a full mass metric is: \begin{theorem}[{=\cref{thm:ChernrepChern}}] Let $\hat{E}_1,\ldots,\hat{E}_m$ be Griffiths positive Hermitian vector bundles on $X$.
+The most important feature of a full mass metric is: \begin{theorem}[{\cref{thm:ChernrepChern}}] Let $\hat{E}_1,\ldots,\hat{E}_m$ be Griffiths positive Hermitian vector bundles on $X$.
 Assume that the $\hat{E}_j$'s have full masses and the $E_j$'s are nef.
 Let $P(c_i(\hat{E}_j))$ be a homogeneous Chern polynomial of degree $n$.
 Then $P(c_i(\hat{E}_j))$ represents $P(c_i(E_j))$. \end{theorem} This gives the Chern--Weil formula in the full mass case.
 It is not hard to generalize to non-nef $E_j$.
 However, one could also derive the general case directly from the more general theorem \cref{thm:Dmixedvec} below.